divyasingal/HashiAssignment/terraform-getting-started.md

   name = "nginx:latest"
 }
 ```

-Initialize Terraform with the `init` command.
-The AWS provider will be installed.
+## Initialize the Terraform directory

+Initialize the Terraform configuration directory using the `init` command.
+This downloads and installs the providers defined in the configuration, which in this case is the Docker provider.

 ```shell
 $ terraform init
 ```

-You shoud check for any errors.
-If it ran successfully, provision the resource with the `apply` command.
+Check for any errors in the above initialization command.

+## Create the infrastructure

+If the `terraform init` command ran successfully, provision the infrastructure using the `terraform apply` command.
+The command below may take a few minutes to run and will display a message indicating when the infrastructure has been created.

 ```shell
 $ terraform apply
 ```

-The command will take up to a few minutes to run and will display a message indicating that the resource was created.

-Finally, destroy the infrastructure.
+## Destroy the infrastructure
+Once you no longer need the infrastructure, you may destroy it to reduce the resources used.
+In this tutorial, you will destroy the Docker container that you created in the previous step.

 ```shell
 $ terraform destroy
 ```

-Look for a message are the bottom of the output asking for confirmation.
-Type `yes` and hit ENTER.
-Terraform will destroy the resources it had created earlier.
+Look for a message at the bottom of the output asking for confirmation.
+When prompted, answer `yes` to allow Terraform to destroy the infrastructure it had created earlier.